Economy of Iran: Defense-related burden

+According to official data, as of 2023 Iran spends 10.3 billion USD or 2.1% of its GDP on national defense.
+This percentage is similar to that in other countries such as UK, France and Finland.
 In 2025, the Iranian budget bill granted 51% of the total oil and gas export revenues, estimated at 12 billion euros, to the Islamic Revolutionary Guard Corps (IRGC) and the Law Enforcement Command (LEF).

 Iran also finances Hezbollah, the Yemeni Houthis, Iraqi militia, and Hamas.
 The average annual budget reserved for the funding of Iran's proxies is estimated at US$1.6 billion.
-According to Syrian opposition sources, starting from the beginning of 2011, Iran allocated a total of US$50 billion to maintain the Assad regime in Syria.
-However, this investment proved to be a failure following the eventual collapse of the regime.
+According to Syrian opposition sources, starting from the beginning of 2011, Iran allocated a total of US$50 billion to maintain the Bashar al-Assad regime in Syria.
+However, this investment proved to be a failure following the eventual collapse of the regime in late 2024.

 The most costly of Iran's defense expenditures is its nuclear program.
 The estimated total cost of Iran's nuclear program until 2025 approaches US$500 billion.
-As a result of its nuclear program Iran is subject to international sanctions, causing a long-term economic stagnation which cost Iran an additional US$1.2 trillion over 12 years.
+As a result of its nuclear program, Iran is subject to international sanctions, causing a long-term economic stagnation which cost Iran an additional US$1.2 trillion over 12 years.
 Furthermore, the sanctions led to a significant decline in foreign direct investments (FDI), with Iran experiencing a reduction of approximately 80% in FDI between 2011 and 2021.

-Corruption and governance indices

-Corruption

-Iran consistently ranks poorly on international corruption and governance indices.
-In Transparency International's Corruption Perceptions Index (CPI), Iran scores very low – in the 2023 CPI report, Iran scored 23/100, ranking 151st out of 180 countries (among the worst 20% globally for perceived public-sector corruption).
-This was a slight decline from the previous year (score 24).
-Issues include widespread bureaucratic corruption, bribery, embezzlement, and the influence of powerful organizations that operate outside formal oversight (like parastatal religious foundations and the Revolutionary Guard's economic wing).
-Corruption has been cited as a major obstacle to investment and equitable growth in Iran.
-Iranian leaders, including Supreme Leader Ali Khamenei, have at times called for "jihad against corruption", and some high-profile arrests/trials have occurred (e.g. banking fraud scandals).
-However, critics argue that many corrupt actors enjoy impunity, especially if politically connected, and that anti-corruption efforts are often politicized or selective.